Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-For more than 30 years, the Master of Science program in Clinical Psychology (MSCP) at Benedictine University has been preparing students for careers in counseling, psychotherapy, mental health services, and social services for all age groups.
+For over 30 years, the Master of Science program in Clinical Psychology (MCP) at Benedictine has prepared students for careers in counseling, psychotherapy, mental health services, and social services for all age groups.

-Housed in Benedictine's Department of Psychology and Sociology, the Clinical Psychology program consists of academic and professional education that emphasizes “Rogerian” client-centered skill training.
-In addition, care is taken to introduce students to a variety of theoretical orientations.
+Housed in Benedictine's Department of Psychology, Criminology, Sociology, and Clinical Psychology, the Clinical Psychology program consists of academic and professional education that emphasizes “Rogerian” client-centered skill training and introduces students to a variety of theoretical orientations.
 Extensive field experience in mental health settings is also an essential part of the program's degree requirements.

 We invite you to explore our website and encourage you to contact us if you have any questions about our classes and our program.

 This program does not meet the requirements for licensure in all states.